iscc/iscc-cli/README.md

 #### Text

-doc, docx, epub, html, odt, pdf, rtf, txt, xml, ibooks, md ...
+doc, docx, epub, html, odt, pdf, rtf, txt, xml, ibooks, md, xls ...

 #### Image

-gif, jpg, png, tif, eps ...
+gif, jpg, png, tif, bmp, psd, eps ...

 **Note**: EPS (postscript) support requires [Ghostscript](https://www.ghostscript.com/download.html) to be installed on your system and available on your PATH.
 (Make sure you can run `gs` from your command line.)